omarciovsena/abibliadigital/README.md

 - Run the server using the following command: `yarn dev`
 - Visit `localhost:3000/api/check` to see the running api!

+## Rate Limit

+- Without authentication the limit rate is 20 requests/hour/ip
+- With user token, requests are unlimited (it's free)

+<i>Note: The limit rate was created to decrease the effectiveness of the attacks that we have been suffering since 3/29/2020</i>

 ## Fair use policy

 bibleAPI is free and open to use.
 The project is primarily an educational tool, and we will not tolerate denial of service attacks preventing people from learning.